To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Encrypt sensitive data – If you’re gathering customer or employee data and/or selling products or services online using an ecommerce site, be sure to use encryption software to scramble and encrypt the credit card and personal info.

-October Is Cybersecurity Month
+October Is Cyber Security Awareness Month

 Watch this quick three-minute video from former President Obama as he explains how the growth of digital networks has increased the need to invest in online security and the steps you can take to protect yourself from online threats.

-More Resources on Security
+More Resources On Security

 Hackers are working hard behind the scenes to steal your identity for their personal gain via identity theft.
 Learn more about ID theft, how it happens and how you can stay out of harm’s way in our all-encompassing identity theft guide.
 We also shared some tips with PennyMac’s blog on how to protect your smart home devices.